-I want you to keep this in mind considering everything that has been happening over the last few weeks.
+I want you to keep this in mind considering everything that has been happening over the last few years.

-The term "Radical" is being used quite frequently to describe a sect of Islam that wants to eliminate Israel and the Jewish people from the face of the earth.
+The term "Radical" is being used quite frequently to describe a sect of Islam that wants to eliminate Israel and the

+Jewish people from the face of the earth.
 It is a sect that wants to eliminate America, identified as the great satan from the face of the earth.

-They have waged Jihad, "a war or struggle against unbelievers"
+They have waged Jihad, "a war or struggle against unbelievers" Unbelievers of their "radical ideology"